-- Base Breaker: Reactions to the depiction and characterization of Catherine Halsey, already a controversial figure among the fandom for her methods in the SPARTAN-II program, and Admiral Margaret Pargonsky, already a controversial figure for being the head of ONI, have split the fandom even more.
+- Base-Breaking Character: Reactions to the depiction and characterization of Catherine Halsey, already a controversial figure among the fandom for her methods in the SPARTAN-II program, and Admiral Margaret Pargonsky, already a controversial figure for being the head of ONI, have split the fandom even more.

 - Broken Base: Fans are divided over the Halsey hate: It's either been a long time coming, or the writer should shut up and focus on the story.

-- Designated Hero / Villain Protagonist: The leadership and agents of ONI, because after a war that killed billions of your own people, violently undermining the most prominent pro-peace Sangheili leader is just the way to go.
+- Designated Hero: The leadership and agents of ONI, because after a war that killed billions of your own people, violently undermining the most prominent pro-peace Sangheili leader is just the way to go.

 - Designated Villain: To the author, Dr. Halsey is the embodiment of evil, and she won't let you forget it.